mahdi-ln/lokinet-socks/README.md

 ## Compiling

+**Attention**: you don't need to do this!
+There's already a pre-built image on [DockerHub](https://hub.docker.com/r/mahdi5/lokinet-socks).
+You might want to do compile the image by yourself only if the DockerHub one doesn't work on your architecture or you don't trust that image.

 After cloning the repository and CD-ing in the correct folder, run:
-`sudo docker build . -t mahdi/lokinet-socks`
+`sudo docker build . -t mahdi5/lokinet-socks`

 ## Running

 In case you want to run this image, be aware that because of Docker quirks, you have to give the container the NET_ADMIN privilege, and  share the TUN device.
 This probably doesn't work on Windows.

-`docker run --name lokinet-socks --publish 1080:1080 --cap-add=NET_ADMIN --device=/dev/net/tun mahdi/lokinet-socks:latest`
+`docker run --name lokinet-socks --publish 1080:1080 --cap-add=NET_ADMIN --device=/dev/net/tun mahdi5/lokinet-socks:latest`

 You should see some startup logs when the container is starting.